Try The Mathematical Tripos

 Basic Algebra

-Algebra as we know it today was invented 1200 years ago as a 'system of balancing' to figure out complex Islamic inheritance law and being able to add scalars to both sides of an equation to remove negative numbers since they had to concept of integers back then.
-Before that Diophantus wrote several treatises on arithmetic which was really proto-algebra and again invented to solve Athens legal procedures about dividing of estates between family members.
-The most interesting aspect of Diophantus' work is that it's quite modern how it teaches you how to do math by solving problems giving examples of potential mistakes and dead ends.
-If you're interested read Brill's Companion to the Reception of Ancient Rhetoric chapter 26 The Rhetoric of Math on library genesis.
+Algebra as we know it today was invented 1200 years ago as a 'system of balancing' to figure out complex Islamic inheritance law and being able to eliminate negative numbers because back then a negative number made no sense whatsoever.
+Before that Diophantus wrote several treatises on a kind of algebra that was also invented to solve Athenian legal procedures about dividing of estates between family members.
+Diophantus' teaches the reader how to solve problems giving examples of potential mistakes and dead ends which to me is very unusual (and helpful).
+If you're interested read Brill's Companion to the Reception of Ancient Rhetoric chapter 26 The Rhetoric of Math via library genesis or try a course in Diophantine Algebra.

 • YouTube - Arithmetic and Geometry Math Foundations 47